gwsystems/composite/src/components/implementation/no_interface/scheddev/README.md

 # What

 The is the *Speck* version of the scheduler library.
-It encodes some default behaviors (i.e. fixed capability offsets for rcv, tcap, initial thread), and handles most of the esoteric synchronization required by the interaction between user and kernel
+It encodes some default behaviors (i.e. fixed capability offsets for rcv, tcap, initial thread), and handles most of the esoteric synchronization required by the interaction between user and kernel.
 It has a plugin infrastructure with three main parts:

 - *Scheduling policy* - encoded in `sl_mod_<name>.c` and `sl_mod_policy.h`.